 Maltby, Judith.
 Prayer Book and People in Elizabethan and Early Stuart England (1998).
 Analyses the mass petitions about religious issues in the 1640s in Chapters 3-5.

 McArthur, Ellen A. ‘Women Petitioners and the Long Parliament’, English Historical Review, 24:96 (1909).
-Probably the first article-length study of petitioning at this time.
+Probably the first article-length study of petitioning in the 1640s.

 Neufield, Matthew.
 The Civil Wars After 1660: Public Remembering in Late Stuart England (2013).
 Includes analysis of over 500 petitions for relief from veterans to the quarter sessions of eight counties in Chapter 2.